-This exercise is excellent for you if you want to make your muscles work at a maximum effort most of the time.
+This exercise is excellent for you if you want to make your muscles work with maximum effort most of the time.
 It will be great for developing your overall body strength.
-Also, it will help build your muscle mass if you also take care of your dietary protein intake.
+Also, it will help build your muscle mass if you take care of your dietary protein intake.
 Also, a training partner will help you improve your workout with more encouragement and support.

 2. Theraband Cross Pullout Exercise

-You will need a machine or a weight progression using pulleys for this exercise.
+This exercise requires a machine or a weight progression using pulleys.
 These pulleys will connect to the weights.
-If there are no weights present, you can go for your body weight.
+If there are no weights, you can go for your body weight.
 It is because this exercise will activate the cross position well.
-Also, it will give you a way through which you can measure your overall strength gain.
+Also, it will give you a way to measure your overall strength gain.

 3. Block Cross Pullout Exercise

 This exercise adds stress to your lateral muscles.
-You might need to perform this iron cross exercise only if the other two modifications seem to be more challenging for you.
-It does not exert any pressure on the pectoral muscles, saving you from getting strain there.
-You can benefit from this exercise as you can measure progress by seeing your legs on the block’s height.
+You might need to perform this iron cross exercise only if the other two modifications seem more challenging.
+It does not exert any pressure on the pectoral muscles, saving you from getting strained.
+You can benefit from this exercise by measuring progress by seeing your legs on the block’s height.

-The theraband assisted cross exercise is helpful for intermediate trainers.
-You do not need to gauge the force.
-So, it is crucial to choose something for the weight that exerts some pressure on your muscles.
-However, this weight should not be heavy enough that you have to push through your body.
-It is a highly effective exercise for stimulating your body muscles in the correct position.
-However, a negative thing about this exercise is that it does not let you measure your progress easily.
+Also, a negative thing about this exercise is that it does not let you measure your progress easily.
 As a result, you may feel that switching to blocks is unnatural.
-However, make sure that the progression in the iron cross exercise is constant.
+Finally, ensure that the progression in the iron cross exercise is constant.